 Bleeding Gums Treatment in Long Island

 Spitting blood when you brush your teeth is not a normal thing.
 Unless you change up your dental routine or push a little too hard while flossing bleeding gums can be a sign of a bigger problem.
-In fact, it could be an early sign of gum disease and a warning that your gums need treatment.
+In fact, it could be an early sign of gum disease and a warning that you need gum disease treatment.
 Whether you see blood in the sink when you brush occasionally or every day, you should never ignore bleeding gums!

 Common Causes and Symptoms

 You may have bleeding gums if you:

 - Brushing Too Hard or Your Toothbrush Isn’t Soft Enough- If you brush too hard you can be causing damage to your gums.
 There is no real need to brush your teeth in a hard manner.
 If you find that the bristles of your toothbrush are harder than you thought you may want to switch to a softer brush for a little while.

 - Just Began A Flossing Routine- We should be flossing every day however this can be a hard habit to start.
 A new flossing routine could cause your gums to bleed.
 If it continues after a few days, try not to push so hard on your gums.
 The bleeding should go away.